 I visited Tern, the folding bike manufacturer, in Taiwan last year as part of a tour of the nation’s bike industry.
-I got in touch later to see if I could test their touring model for its obvious relevance here.
-Tern loaned me the bike described here for a few months in order that I could do so.
+I got in touch later to see if I could test their folding touring bike.
+Tern’s UK distributor loaned me the bike described here for a few months in order that I could do so.

 Over the years I’ve become a lot less of a fundamentalist about this thing called cycle touring.
 And one principle I cut loose a while back was that these journeys should be conducted entirely by pedal power — the ‘cycle every inch’ mentality.
 There are many reasons your might want to combine cycling with trains, buses, hitching and the like.
 Perhaps time is limited.
 Perhaps there’s an itinerary to keep to.
 Perhaps particular regions are more interesting than others.
 Whatever.

 The problem is that every break from riding involves detatching panniers, unthreading pedals, removing wheels, getting covered in filth, arguing with drivers and conductors, nicking cardboard boxes from behind bike shops, and other such delights.
 The more developed the country, incidentally, the greater the fuss.

 So what if it were possible to eliminate all this and happily skip around a continent, hopping on and off any kind of transport while simultaneously enjoying all that’s wonderful about cycle touring?